casouri/pbcopyf/README.md

 NOTICE: these tools haven't gone through extensive tests, so don't use them on important files!

+# Install

+## Binary

+Grab the binary from [here](https://github.com/casouri/pbcopyf/releases)

+## Compile from source

+Clone the repository, open with Xcode, select each target and build them.

+# Usage

 ## pbcopyf
 ```
 Pateboard copy file: put files into pasteboard.